Making a Difference: Retired Physician Helps a Local Community Go Solar

 AN IDEA TAKES SHAPE

-Partnering with Twin Pines and Norwich Solar Technologies, a business that finances, builds, installs, and maintains solar projects, Norm set out to build a solar array that would provide power at a discount to the 14 homes on Starlake Lane.
+Partnering with Twin Pines and Norwich Solar, a business that finances, builds, installs, and maintains solar projects, Norm set out to build a solar array that would provide power at a discount to the 14 homes on Starlake Lane.
 Norm financed the project.
-Troy McBride, cofounder of Norwich Solar Technologies, explained to Norm that he could cover his investment in just five years.
+Troy McBride, cofounder of Norwich Solar, explained to Norm that he could cover his investment in just five years.
 Because his goal was to benefit the residents of the low-income neighborhood, Norm offered them a deeper discount, meaning his return on investment will take seven years.
 “The hardest part was explaining to the residents that it was a good deal for them,” Norm says.

 “They kept asking, ‘What’s the catch?’”
 “Our purpose in life is to make the world a better place,” he says, “to extend benefits to those who are usually last in line.
 I had an impact on my local community, and that feels great.”
 This is not to say that the project was easy.
 There were plenty of hurdles—legal red tape, permitting, lawyers, contracts, and applications.
-Which is where Troy and Norwich Solar Technologies came in.
+Which is where Troy and Norwich Solar came in.
 “A percentage of our business is net metering agreements,” says Troy.